 Building on Success: Next Steps

-To maximize impact and sustainability, TRAID recommends:
+To maximize impact and sustainability, TRAID recommends further measures targeting Refugee-women IGA empowerment, such as.

-• Providing startup kits so participants can begin working immediately
+- Providing startup kits so participants can begin working immediately

-• Facilitating market linkages with event organizers and community networks
+- Facilitating market linkages with event organizers and community networks

-• Supporting peer business groups for collaborative work at weddings and community events
+- Supporting peer business groups for collaborative work at weddings and community events

-• Offering advanced training modules in specialized techniques
+- Offering advanced training modules in specialized techniques

-• Integrating business skills training with financial literacy and savings groups
+- Integrating business skills training with financial literacy and savings groups,

 A Model for Sustainable Support

 About Trauma Rescue Aid (TRAID): TRAID works with refugee and displaced communities in Uganda, providing psychosocial support, livelihood training, and emergency assistance to survivors of conflict and gender-based violence.
+Their mission is aligned with expanding across the region.